monix/monix.io/docs/2x/eval/task.md

 ```

 This is meant for interoperability purposes with other libraries, but
-if you're inclined to use it directly, it's a little more lower level,
+if you're inclined to use it directly, it's a little lower level,
 but doable:

 ```scala